Supply Chain Management: Policy

 Animal Welfare Policy for Suppliers

-The MC Group prioritizes maintaining comfortable living environments for livestock as well as aquaculture species and believes that the resulting reduction of stress and illness contributes to improved productivity as well as the production of safe livestock and marine products.
-We see animal welfare as vital to the establishment of sustainable supply chains and work closely with our suppliers to improve animal welfare, including the monitoring of related initiatives through our Sustainable Supply Chain Survey.
+MC prioritizes maintaining comfortable living environments for livestock and aquaculture species, and believes that reducing stress and illness contributes to improved productivity and the production of safe livestock and marine products.
+We view animal welfare as essential to establishing sustainable supply chains and work closely with our suppliers to improve related practices, including monitoring initiatives through our Sustainable Supply Chain Survey.

-Our consolidated subsidiary Cermaq has established an animal welfare policyOpen the PDF file as well as a number of indicators to ascertain whether animal welfare is being upheld.
+Our consolidated subsidiary Cermaq has established ananimal welfare policyOpen the PDF file along with several indicators to assess whether animal welfare standards are being upheld.

-On October 2024, Cermaq was awarded by the NGO Compassion in World Farming with their Special Recognition Prize for Cermaq’s welfare practices for humane slaughter of its salmon.
+In October 2024, Cermaq received the Special Recognition Prize from the NGO Compassion in World Farming in acknowledgment of the company’s welfare practices for the humane slaughter of its salmon.

 Animal Welfare Policy for Suppliers